The Vectornator interface is designed to speed up your workflow and keep your project in focus with essential tools and

-Also, you can choose a new location to save your item, or link Vectornator to your Adobe account and continue working on Illustrator.
+You can choose a new location to save your document, or link Vectornator to your Adobe account and continue your workflow on Illustrator.

-Tap once to reset zoom and rotation back to default.
+Tap once to reset the document zoom and rotation back to default.

 TIP: That small dot moving around the zoom percentage shows you the correct rotation state of your canvas.

 5 / 6 – Undo / Redo

-Easily tap these buttons to undo or redo your last moves.
-Speed your workflow with these gestures.
+Tap these buttons to undo or redo your last actions.
+You can also speed up your workflow with gestures.

 Expand / Collapse

-This is an expandable menu that changes when selecting an element in the canvas.
+This is an expandable menu that changes when you select an element in the canvas.

 1 – Select / Deselect All

-Tap to delete any paths or elements you drew.
+Tap this button to delete any paths or objects you currently have selected.

-Tap to cut any element you have selected.
+Tap this button to cut any element you currently have selected.

-Tap to copy any paths or elements from the clipboard.
+Tap this button to copy any paths or elements you currently have selected to your clipboard.

-TIP: you can also copy an element & paste it in a different document.
+TIP: You can also copy an element and paste it into a different document.